jacquesfauquex/DCKV/dicm2dckv/README.md

 alternative to dckvapi where the appendkv callback is replaced by several callbacks classifying the attributes in categories:

-- appendPRIVATEkv (odd group and UN attributes)

 - appendEXAMkv: (patient and study level attributes)

 - appendSERIESkv: (series level attributes.
 We add to this category the instance level attributes SR and encapsulatedCDA)

-- appendNATIVEkv: (bitmap representatio 7FE0,0010 and 0002,0010="1.2.840.10008.1.2.1")

-- appendBASEkv + appendFASTkv + appendHRESkv + appendIDEMkv: alternative to NATIVE for images compressed jpeg 2000 lossless 4 quality level (0002,0010="1.2.840.10008.1.2.4.90")

-- appendCOMPRESSEDkv: (bitmap representatio 7FE0,0010 any other  0002,0010)
+- appendPRIVATEkv (odd group and UN attributes)

 - appendDEFAULTkv: (any other instance level attribute)

- Example of target adopting this api:
+ - appendnative

+ - appendnativeOW

+ - appendnativeOF

+ - appendnativeOD

-- edckv
+ - appendencoded